A new non-invasive technology from LumiThera Inc. may help improve vision in people with dry age-related macular degeneration.

 Contrast sensitivity and number and thickness of drusen also improved, with the improvement lasting for three months.
 Additionally, no new development of geographic atrophy occurred during that period.
 The treatment utilizes the LT-300 instrument devised by LumiThera.

-Based upon these encouraging results, a follow-up study called LIGHTSITE is currently enrolling patients with dry AMD in Canada.
+Based upon these encouraging results, a follow-up clinical trial called LIGHTSITE I is fully enrolled and targeted to complete in 2018.
 The study is partially funded by a NIH National Eye Institute grant.

 For more information, visit www.lumithera.com